-Effective in 2020, the Corporation maintains a guaranteed cost policy for workers' compensation claims in accordance with applicable State statutes.
+The Corporation maintains a guaranteed cost policy for workers' compensation claims in accordance with applicable State statutes.
 Management of the Corporation is not aware of any claims outstanding that are uninsured by the policy, yet any liability would be included in accounts payable and accrued expenses in the accompanying balance sheets.
 The expense for this coverage is reflected as a component of employee benefits in the accompanying statements of operations and changes in net deficit.